Profiteering Off Misery

 A simple rule

-That’s why I propose a simple rule for anyone who makes or watches these kinds of videos: give back to the people you film.
+That’s why I propose a simple rule for anyone who makes or watches these kinds of videos.
+Give back to the people you film.
 If you record someone’s accident, help them out afterwards.
 If you witness someone’s crime, report it to the authorities.
-And if you profit from someone’s hardship, donate some of your money to them or to a charity that supports them.
+And if you profit from someone’s hardship, donate some of your money to them.
+Alternatively, contribute to a charity that supports them.
 It’s only fair, right?

 So next time you see a video of someone in trouble, don’t just watch and move on.
 Think about the person behind the screen.
 Think about how you would feel if you were in their shoes.
 And think about how you can help them out.
 Because they are not just actors in your entertainment.
 They are human beings who deserve your respect and kindness.